Barbara L. Herwaldt, Christine Dubray, Sharon L. Roy

 Decisions about whether and how to treat CL should be individualized, including whether to use a systemic (oral or parenteral) medication rather than a local or topical approach.
 All cases of ML should be treated with systemic therapy.
 Clinicians may consult with CDC staff about the relative merits of various approaches to treat CL and ML (see the Diagnosis section above for contact information).
 The response to a particular regimen may vary not only among Leishmania species but also for the same species in different geographic regions.

-Various parenteral options (such as liposomal amphotericin B) are commercially available, although not FDA-approved to treat CL or ML.
-The pentavalent antimonial compound sodium stibogluconate (Pentostam) is available to US-licensed physicians through the CDC Drug Service (404-639-3670) for intravenous or intramuscular administration under an investigational new drug protocol (see www.cdc.gov/laboratory/drugservice/index.html).
+Various parenteral options (including liposomal amphotericin B) are commercially available, although not FDA-approved to treat CL or ML.
+The pentavalent antimonial compound sodium stibogluconate (Pentostam) is available to US-licensed physicians through the CDC Drug Service (404-639-3670) for intravenous or intramuscular administration under an investigational new drug protocol (see www.cdc.gov/laboratory/drugservice).

 Avoid outdoor activities, to the extent possible, especially from dusk to dawn, when sand flies generally are the most active.